Hot rolled and cold rolled are the process of steel plate or profile forming. They have a great influence on the structure and performance of steel.

 The unpickling plate usually has an oxide layer, dark color, or exist a layer of trioxide.

-In layman’s terms, it’s just like roast with fire, and it’s usually rusted if it’s not placed under good environment condition.
+In layman’s terms, it’s just like a roast with fire, and it’s usually rusted if it’s not placed under good environmental condition.

 The yield strength of the cold plate is usually a little higher than the hot plate, and the surface hardness is higher too.
 In specific, it depends on the degree of cold plate annealing.